mnahkies/docs.getdbt.com/website/docs/docs/cloud/visual-editor-interface.md

 - **Operator toolbar** &mdash; Located at the top of the interface, the toolbar displays all the nodes available.
 Use the toggle on the left of the toolbar to display or hide it.
 - **Operators** &mdash; perform specific transformations or configurations (such as table, join, aggregate, filter, and so on).
 Use connectors to link the operators and build a complete data transformation pipeline.
 - **Canvas** &mdash; The main whiteboard space below the node toolbar.
 The canvas allows you to create or modify models through a sleek drag-and-drop experience.
 - **Configuration panel** &mdash; Each operator has a configuration panel that opens when you click on it.
-The configuration panel allows you to configure the operator, review the current table, preview changes to the table, view the SQL code for the node, and delete the operator.
+The configuration panel allows you to configure the operator, review the current model, preview changes to the table, view the SQL code for the node, and delete the operator.

 ## Operators